raomohsin54/Projects/Chatbot code explain.md

 The st.markdown at the end sets the background color of the page to black.

 I hope this helps!
-Let me know if you have any questions.
+Let me know if you have any questions